rubyrazor/connect-four/README.md

 </p>

 ## Features
-In this connect-four browser game
+In this browser version of connect four

-- users can add tokens by clicking on the respective slots,
+- players can add a token by clicking on the respective slots,
-- players are automatically switched,
+- players are automatically switched after each turn,
-- a counter counts wins,
+- a counter counts the wins of each player,
-- a reset button allows to restart the game,
+- a reset button allows to set the counter to zero,
-- four winning tokens (horizontal, vertical or diagonal) start flashing.
+- the four winning tokens (horizontal, vertical or diagonal) start flashing.

 ## Stack
 [![CSS3 Badge](https://img.shields.io/badge/-CSS3-1572B6?style=for-the-badge&labelColor=302d2d&logo=css3&logoColor=1572B6)](#)